Ashwagandha: The king of Ayurvedic medicine

 How can I take ashwagandha?

 Ashwagandha is available in many forms.
-A lot of companies offering natural products or nutritional supplements have started producing ashwagandha tables or ashwagandha powder in amounts which meet our daily requirements.
+A lot of companies offering natural products or nutritional supplements have started producing ashwagandha tablets or ashwagandha powder in amounts which meet our daily requirements.

 Ashwagandha is safe for most people to consume, but it may interact with medication taken for other conditions, such as thyroid or high blood pressure.
 Pregnant and breastfeeding women as well as people with autoimmune disorders may need to avoid ashwagandha.
 In any case, all individuals are encouraged to consult a doctor before adding nutritional supplements to their daily nutrition plan as side-effects may occur.